 These Lemon Bar Macarons combine lemon-flavored macaron shells that are brought together with a buttery shortbread crust center and a creamy lemon curd filling.
 If you close your eyes, you would swear you were eating a tart, rich lemon bar!
 They're lip-smackingly good and perfect for any lemon dessert lover in your life!

 I used this same method for making my Dark Chocolate Macarons.
 It is the same process for making Swiss meringue buttercream, except you do not add the butter.
 You can save that ingredient for the lemon curd filling!

 Heat the granulated sugar and egg whites together in a bain-marie.
 You can also use a double boiler.
-Continually whisk the mixture until the granulated sugar fully dissolves and the it becomes frothy in appearance.
-Transfer the mixture to a mixing bowl and whisk on high speed until stiff meringue peaks are just reached.
+Continually whisk the mixture until the granulated sugar fully dissolves and appears frothy.
+Transfer the mixture to a mixing bowl and whisk on high speed with your mixer until stiff meringue peaks are just reached.

 Add your sifted dry ingredients to the meringue and continue to fold until you have a slightly thick, lava-like consistency batter.